 In addition, you must carry PIP coverage in 15/30 amounts, meaning you must have:

 PIP coverage in Delaware also comes with a $5,000 allotment for funeral bills.
 Although these amounts listed above will ensure you’re complying with all laws, the Delaware Department of Insurance notes the minimum limits are “relatively low.”
 You might want to consider purchasing additional coverage.

 Penalties for Driving Without Insurance in Delaware

 Thinking about driving without insurance in Delaware?
 Think again!
 Whenever a police officer stops you, you must show valid proof of insurance.
 If you simply forgot your insurance card, you should be able to avoid any punishment.
-As of 2014, you can show your ID card on your phone if you have a digital copy downloaded or if your insurer has an app.
+As of 2014, you can show your ID card on your phone if you have a digital copy downloaded or if your insurer has an app like Direct Auto app.
 However, if you’re convicted of driving without insurance, you face steep fines and could lose your driving privileges, according to the Delaware Division of Motor Vehicles.
 First-time offenders will be fined no less than $1,500, and each subsequent charge within three years will result in a $3,000 fine.
 If the financial consequences don’t scare you, losing your driving privileges might.
 That’s right; you could also face a six-month driver’s license suspension.

 Optional Coverages in Delaware